smartprocure/futil-js/README.md

 #### optionLens
 `value -> arrayLens -> optionLens`
 Like `includeLens`, `optionLens` takes a value and lens and returns a new lens.
 The view and set functions allow you to read and write a boolean value for whether the value passed to the `optionLens` is currently selected (meaning whether it matches the value stored in the underlying lens).
-Changing the `optionLens` to true "selects" its value (sets the value of the underlying lens to it).
+Setting the `optionLens` to true "selects" its value (sets the value of the underlying lens to it); setting it to false sets the underlying value to `null`.

 #### domLens.value
 `lens -> {value, onChange}` Takes a lens and returns a value/onChange pair that views/sets the lens appropriately. `onChange` sets with `e.target.value` (or `e` if that path isn't present).